flybywiresim/aircraft/docs/a320-simvars.md

 ## ADIRS

-In the variables below, {number} should be replaced with one item in the set: { 1, 2, 3 }.
+In the variables below, {number} should be replaced with one item in the set: { 1, 2, 3 }, unless declared otherwise.

 - A32NX_CONFIG_ADIRS_IR_ALIGN_TIME
     - Enum